 6. Castillo de San Marcos, St Augustine

 This masonry fort on the shore of Matanzas Bay has the appearance of a castle.
 This fortress was constructed in 1672 when Florida was part of the Spanish Empire.
-The original wooden fort was replaced by the Castillo de San Marcos, made from coquina stone and mortar.
-It has a star shape consisting of a central square with a weaponised point on each corner.
+The Castillo de San Marcos replaced the original wooden fort, made from coquina stone and mortar.
+It has a star shape consisting of a central square with a weaponized point on each corner.

 While walking through the castle, the eerie atmosphere immediately takes you back in time.
 It is the oldest masonry fortification in the United States and hosts historic weapons demonstrations on Fridays, Saturdays, and Sundays.

 Here is a castle fit for any fans of bizarre artifacts.
 The Castle Warden was built in a Moorish style in 1887 and is one of the older castles in Florida that you have to visit.
 It was a twenty-three-room family home before it was renovated into a hotel.
 Today you can tour the castle on a Ripley’s Believe It Or Not 60-minute investigation of paranormal activity.